LauJensen/clojureql/README.md

 It let's you interact with a database through a series of objects which work as Clojure data type.

-ClojureQL provides little to no assistance in creating specialized query strings, so that compatability with the database backend is left to the user.

 ClojureQL is modeled around the primitives defined in Relational Algebra. http://en.wikipedia.org/wiki/Relational_algebra